 By default, KStars will try to connect to the

 port.
-To change the connection port, select INDI Control Panel from the
+To change the connection port, select the → → menu item and

 change the port under your device tab.

 KStars automatically updates the telescope's longitude, latitude, and time based on current settings in KStars.
-You can enable/disable these using the tab from → submenu.
-Using the tab you can configure KStars to display or not INDI status messages in the status bar.
-By default INDI server port numbers have values between the range from 7624 to 9000, but you can easily change the range using the From and To text boxes from the Server Port section.
+You can enable/disable these using the INDI page from the → menu item.
+Using the INDI page you can configure KStars to display or not INDI status messages in the status bar.
+By default INDI server port numbers have values between the range from 7624 to 9000, but you can easily change the range using the From: and To: text boxes from the Server Port section.

 If KStars communicates successfully with the telescope, it will retrieve the current RA and DEC from the telescope and will display a crosshair on the sky map indicating the telescope position.
-You can hide the crosshair that marks telescope position using tab from → submenu.
+You can hide the crosshair that marks telescope position using INDI page from the → menu item.